I'm sefora!

 Yes, anxious and avoidant attachment styles can work together.
 It won’t always be smooth sailing, and it requires patience and willingness from both sides.
 But with the right mindset, the right tools, and—if needed—the right support, these attachment styles can transform a relationship from a painful power struggle into a journey of shared understanding and lasting intimacy.

-Get a free e-book to
+Get a free

 support anxious attachment